"Charm is a way of getting the answer yes without asking a clear question."

 - Where does your warmth become manipulation?

-- What happens to your charm with people you've known for years?
+- What happens to your charm with people you have known for years?

 - How do you make people feel seen and valued?